tkhamez/eve-srp/README.md

 ### Error logging

-Log messages are send to the file specified in the `error_log` configuration.
+Log messages are sent to the file specified in the `error_log` configuration.

 ## Development